MortFull/retro-arcade/README.md

+This is my first ever project!
 It's game on, dive into nostalgia and enjoy.